savagegod22/Time-Pro/README.md

 ![Pop-up](https://github.com/savagegod22/Time-Pro/blob/main/Images-For-Time-Pro/Pop-up.png)

 To fix that, go to System Preferences, Privacy, and then General.
-Next, choose open anyway in the bottom.
+Next, press open anyway in the bottom.
 This app does not contain a virus.
 Enjoy!

 ![System Preferences](https://github.com/savagegod22/Time-Pro/blob/main/Images-For-Time-Pro/Settings.png)